SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 debian              latest              a0bd3e1c8f9e        3 months ago        101MB
 ```

+### 3. Instantiate a container

+Now you have an image, it's time to instantiate a container from it.
+This will be a running instance of the image, with SAP Cloud Connector running inside it.

-:point_right: Instantiate a container as follows:
+:point_right: Instantiate the container as follows:

 ```bash
 docker run -p 8443:8443 --name myscc -d scc